How to use WebService for HL7 bi-directional interface with I-CARE

 HL7 I-CARE Service Client Demonstration

 To demonstrate how the HL7 Web Service works, a Service Client was developed, using .NET 4.8.
-The client requires the installation of .NET version 4.8 and supports ASMX, WCF, or gRPC-Web protocols.
+The client requires the installation of .NET version 4.8 and supports ASMX or WCF protocols.

 Disclaimer: I-CARE does not have the resources to help support the development of your own Service Client application.
 This is the responsibility of your EHR/IT department.
 Feel free to use the client source code to develop your own client.